 Banks in Canada will only approve a mortgage request if the client has a high credit score.
 Ideally, it should be above 550 for credit unions to consider your application for credit.
-Individuals who are unable to meet this criterion have to seek services from a bad credit lender and thankfully, our staff can help apply for bad credit mortgages in Sault Ste.
+Individuals who are unable to meet this criterion have to seek services from a bad credit lender and thankfully, our staff can help apply for bad credit mortgage loans in Sault Ste.
 Marie.

 Credit Score Requirements for Various Lenders